PierreBSC/Single_cell_Curie_2025/README.md

 ## Tools

 The two most common tools for scRNA-seq analysis are [Seurat](https://satijalab.org/seurat/) and [Scanpy](https://scanpy.readthedocs.io/en/stable/), two R an Python packages respectively.
-While these two tools are commonly used throughout the field, I personnaly prefer the use of the [Pagoda2](https://github.com/kharchenkolab/pagoda2) package, a lightweight yet extremely efficiant R package from the Kharchenko lab.
+While these two tools are commonly used throughout the field, I personnaly prefer the use of the [Pagoda2](https://github.com/kharchenkolab/pagoda2) package, a lightweight yet extremely efficient R package from the Kharchenko lab.
 As an alternative, metacell-based approach are also worth noting including the original R package [MetaCell](https://metacells.readthedocs.io/en/latest/) and the recently published [SEACell](https://github.com/dpeerlab/SEACells).

 ## Landmark papers